Cantera/cantera-website/pages/install/install.rst

                .. container:: card-body

-                  Compile Cantera directly from the source code for your platform.
+                  Compile Cantera for your platform from the source code